 ONO Pharmaceutical Co., Ltd.

-In September 2018, we entered into a collaboration with ONO Pharmaceutical to develop and commercialize off-the-shelf CAR-T cell product candidates.
+We are collaborating with ONO Pharmaceutical to develop and commercialize off-the-shelf CAR-T cell product candidates for the treatment of solid tumors.
 The collaboration brings together ONO’s global leadership and proven track record in oncology and our expertise with induced pluripotent stem cells (iPSC) and CAR-T cell therapies.
 Under the collaboration, using our proprietary iPSC platform, collaboration candidates will be derived from a clonal master iPSC line engineered to completely eliminate endogenous TCR expression, include insertion of a chimeric antigen receptor (CAR) into the TRAC locus and incorporate other anti-tumor functionality.

 Masonic Cancer Center, University of Minnesota